Road Travel America

 Don't miss the historic Mine Shaft Tavern "roadhouse" with live music every weekend and the "ghost town" museum.

-Gypsy Plaza in Madrid, New Mexico
+Gypsy Plaza in Madrid

 Trading Bird Gallery in Madrid, New Mexico ...
 Jewelry, Fetishes, Pottery ... and the 1961 Chevrolet!